TheYalinus/turna/README.md

 # turna
-A library for all your download needs.
-Written in C++.
+A C++ library for all your download needs.
 Powered by LibCurl.